rluu/pricechartingtool/misc/EphemerisGeneration/ephemerisForTacSystem/README.txt

 python3 get3PlanetCycleHitDates.py

+# Run the following to produce a generic ephemeris CSV spreadsheet.
+# This will produce file generic_daily_ephemeris_nyc_noon.csv

+python3 createGenericEphemerisSpreadsheet.py

 # Open the "createFullSpreadsheetForTacSystem.py" script and make sure
 # that all the global variables are set correctly (input and output filenames).
 #